 The 20th century saw three flu pandemics around the world which killed tens of millions of people.
 Severe symptoms are uncommon and occur at a rate of less than 0.1%, but everyone will experience the symptoms of the common cold or flu at some point in their life.
 Cold and flu can strike out of nowhere but, in Europe, they are most common at the change of the seasons and temperature from Autumn through to Spring.

 The primary way in which cold or flu is contracted is passing from person to person or traveling through the air after sneezing.
-Prevention should begin before the start of the typical cold and flu season, through building up the strength of the immune system but also cleansing the digestive tract.
-An inefficient digestion can lead to ‘undigested toxins’ accumulating in the stomach which overflow from the stomach into the circulatory system, weakening our innate immunity.
-Typical dietary culprits are sweet, sticky and oily foods and not allowing enough time between meals for efficient digestion.
+Prevention should begin before the start of the typical cold and flu season, through building up the strength of the immune system but also improving digestive performance.
+An inefficient digestion can lead to an increased burden on back-up immune defences.
+Typical dietary culprits are excessive sweet and fatty foods and not allowing enough time between meals for efficient digestion.

-Colds and flu, however mild, can make you feel weak, tired and low and symptoms will vary depending upon the severity of the infection.
-They influence an increase in body temperature, you can feel chilly, have a sore throat, body stiffness, muscle aches and pains, headaches, disturbed digestion, unusual bowel habits, lack of appetite, fatigue, blocked nose, sneezing, nausea, watery eyes and mental restlessness to name but a few.
+Colds and flu, however mild, can make you feel weak, tired and low though symptoms will vary depending upon the severity of the infection.
+These can include an increase in body temperature, you can feel chilly, have a sore throat, body stiffness, muscle aches and pains, headaches, disturbed digestion, unusual bowel habits, lack of appetite, fatigue, blocked nose, sneezing, nausea, watery eyes and mental restlessness.

-These symptoms are a sign that the immune system is fighting off the virus.
-During an infection, the immune system produces cells known as cytokines that directly target the infection, but can also induce the onset of inflammation, headaches and muscular pain.
+These symptoms are often a positive sign, that you are fighting off the virus.
+During an infection, the immune system produces chemicals known as cytokines that induce a healing inflammatory response (which brings in more circulation and defensive white blood cells) but which are also associated with headaches and muscular pain.